wttech/acm/README.md

 }
 ```

+The `canRun()` method is used to determine if the script should be executed.
+The `doRun()` method contains the actual code to be executed.

-Notice that the script on its decides when to run.
+Notice that the script on their own decide when to run without a need to specify any additional metadata.
 In that way the-sky-is-the-limit.
 You can run the script once, periodically, or at an exact date and time.
 There are many built-in, ready-to-use conditions available in the `condition` [service](https://github.com/wttech/acm/blob/main/core/src/main/java/com/wttech/aem/acm/core/code/Condition.java).

-The `canRun()` method is used to determine if the script should be executed.
-The `doRun()` method contains the actual code to be executed.

 #### Arguments example